5 facts you definitely didn't know about hit show Yellowstone

 A lot of the music heard on Yellowstone is performed by Kevin Costner

-What's more, the album's lead single, Won't Stop Loving You, was directly inspired by his character's experience of losing his wife.
+Furthermore, the album's lead single, Won't Stop Loving You, was inspired by his character's loss of his wife.

 Fans can visit the set of the show

-As well as its brilliant characters and gripping plot, the Paramount drama is loved by viewers for its scenic backdrop.
-While some of the first few seasons of the show were filmed in Utah, ahead of season four all filming was moved to Montana, which is where the Yellowstone ranch is supposed to be.
+Along with brilliant characters and a interesting plot, Paramount drama is loved by the audience for its beautiful scenes.
+While some of the show's early season was filmed in Utah before season four, all filming was moved to Montana, where the Yellowstone Ranch is said to be located.

-Speaking of the ranch, all of the scenes featuring the fictional Dutton enterprise are filmed at Chief Joseph Ranch in Darby, Montana, which Yellowstone fans can actually visit.
+Speaking of ranches, every scene involving the fictional Dutton enterprise was shot at Chief Joseph Ranch in Darby, Montana, where Yellowstone fans can actually visit.

 The Yellowstone universe is continuing to grow

-Die-hard fans will already be well aware, but following the success of prequel series 1883, which chronicled the Dutton dynasty's humble beginnings in the late 19th century, viewers have a brand new spinoff on the way.
+As die-hard fans already know it, after the success of the 1883 prequel series, which chronicled the humble beginnings of the Dutton dynasty in the late 19th century, viewers will have a whole new spin-off on the way.

 The new spinoff series was announced in February